MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-syncservice-duplicate-attribute-resiliency.md

 `Get-MsolDirSyncProvisioningError -ErrorCategory PropertyConflict -MaxResults 5`

 ## Microsoft 365 admin center
 You can view directory synchronization errors in the Microsoft 365 admin center.
 The report in the Microsoft 365 admin center only displays **User** objects that have these errors.
-It does not show info about conflicts between **Groups** and **Contacts**.
+It doesn't show info about conflicts between **Groups** and **Contacts**.

 ![Screenshot that shows directory synchronization errors in the Microsoft 365 admin center.](./media/how-to-connect-syncservice-duplicate-attribute-resiliency/1234.png "Active Users")